-Following the discovery in 2011, it was decided to reproduce this valuable manuscript as a facsimile, which raised both technical and financial problems.
-The 139 boards were photographed directly at the Academy of Inscriptions and Belles-Lettres by a professional working for the Museums of France and under the control of Marcus Durand (who previously realized the reissue of the book "Vietnamese popular imagery").
-The work of the boards has been made identical to the original illustrations (size and colorimetry).
-In this first volume, next to each illustration, have been printed in three languages (French, Vietnamese and English) the precise sequence of the corresponding poem.
-On the other hand, all the notes of E. Gibert was put in a second volume as well as all the versions of the poem and explanations to better understand the work and its illustrations.
-Volume two also explains the history of the book: the poem, the author, the manuscript and its realization as well as a set of questions that still arise today and deserve in-depth research.
-Another work was to transcribe all the Sino-Vietnamese characters that appear inside the illustrations.
-At the end of the volume, a transcript of the illuminated manuscript in Vietnamese romanized was added.
+Following the discovery in 2011, it was decided to reproduce this precious manuscript in facsimile form, which raised both technical and financial problems.
+The 139 plates were photographed directly at the Académie des Inscriptions et Belles-Lettres by a professional working for the Museums of France and under the supervision of Marcus Durand (who previously edited the book “Vietnamese Popular Imagery”).
+The work of the plates was carried out identically to the original illustrations (size and colorimetry).
+In this first volume, next to each illustration, the precise sequence of the corresponding poem has been printed in three languages (French, Vietnamese and English).
+On the other hand, all the notes of E. Gibert were put in a second volume as well as all the versions of the poem and the explanations to better understand the work and its illustrations.
+Volume two also explains the history of the work: the poem, the author, the manuscript and its production as well as a set of questions which still arise today and which deserve in-depth research.
+Another job has been to transcribe all the Sino-Vietnamese characters that appear inside the illustrations.
+At the end of the volume, a transcription of the illuminated manuscript in Romanized Vietnamese has been added.

 All the text of the second volume has been written in French, Vietnamese and English.